Positives

 Carving:

-It’s fun to carve with, and although I like the new shape of the tip/tail, I wish they would have added a little bit extra camber to give it a harder carving ride.
+It’s fun to carve with, and although I like the new tip/tail shape, I wish they had added a little bit extra camber to give it a harder carving ride.
 Still, it carves pretty well for a board with camber just past the bindings.

 Speed: